-Flying units move up to 100cm when moving under orders and always move at the same 'pace'.
+Flying units move up to 100cm when moving under orders.
+However when charging, flyers can move only up to 60cm.
 Once a flying unit has moved, it is treated exactly like a ground based unit and can therefore be shot at, charged or attacked with magic in the normal way.
 However, certain special rules apply regarding terrain as noted below.
+Also note, that flying units can only move half pace (up to 10cm) when charging from irregular formation which is an exception to the normal rules.